Map design Exercise : Creating a Map of Pakistan#

 Airport

-In the previous exercise you found out that the Mohenjodaro Airport in the southwest of Larkana City is still accessibible via the road network.
+In the previous exercise you found out that the Mohenjodaro Airport in the southwest of Larkana City is still accessible via the road network.
 Essential supplies could potentially be transported from the airport into the city without encountering any roadblocks.
 We want to point out this possibility.
 Let’s mark the airport as a point and visualize it!

 To do so we will create an entirely new point dataset representing airports.